yh1198015532/inet/tutorials/fingerprint/doc/packet.rst

 ..
 TODO

+x

   tplx -> tpx
   ha csak mondjuk az app csomaghossza valtozott 1-rol 2-byte-ra, ethernet padding miatt min csomag length 64 vagy tplx -> px ha nagyobb a valtozas

   workflow -> ha megváltoztatjuk a csomag hosszát de belefér a min ehternet frame-be akkor az az expectation hogy nem változik meg a fingerprint (a csomag hossza a network-ön nem változik) és így az időzítések se de ha nagy a változás akkor igen

   TODO minden stepnél -> expectation -> a mögöttes gondolkodás

   l -> minden eseménynél figyelembe veszi a csomag hosszát

   mit gondolsz az adott change-nél

   so

   - what happens when you change the packet length? the tplx fingerprints change
   - the packet length is part of the ingredients
   - it affects fingerprints in all stages of the packet -> as it travels down the protocol stack
   - so the packet length should be dropped
   - what is the point in this ? you change the header length and you think it doesnt alter the model and want to make sure it doesn't ? or just show what fingerprints break or not break when the packet length is changed
   - the thinking is that when the packet is small it doesn't break the fingerprints

   - change something in the model that causes the packet length to change, e.g. a change in a protocol header

 Some changes in the model, e.g. adding fields to a protocol header, can cause the packet lengths to change.
 This in turn leads to changes in the ``tplx`` fingerprints.
 The ``l`` stands for packet length, and the length of packets anywhere in the network is taken into account at every event.

-TODO is there a missing logical step here? that we drop the packet length from the fingerprints to see if the model behaves the same way as before?
+**TODO** is there a missing logical step here? that we drop the packet length from the fingerprints to see if the model behaves the same way as before?

-Even if we drop the packet length from the fingerprint ingredients, the fingerprints might still change due to the different timings of the longer/shorter packets/frames.
+**V1** Even if we drop the packet length from the fingerprint ingredients, the fingerprints might still change due to the different timings of the longer/shorter packets/frames.

-If we drop the packet length from the fingerprint ingredients, the fingerprints might still change due to the different timings of the packets/frames.
+**V2** If we drop the packet length from the fingerprint ingredients, the fingerprints might still change due to the different timings of the packets/frames.

 Our expectation is that we change the packet length, but if the packets are small and still fit in a minimum Ethernet frame size of 64 bytes, the frame is padded, and the packet length change doesn't matter in terms of fingerprints/doesn't affect fingerprints.
 If the packet is smaller than the minimum ethernet size, the frame is padded.

 A similar padding effect happens in 802.11 frames.
 The data contained in the frame is a multiple of the bits per symbol value for the given modulation.
 For QAM-64, this is around 30 bytes.

-TODO so we expect that for small packets the fingerprints don't change; for larger ones they do
+**TODO** so we expect that for small packets the fingerprints don't change; for larger ones they do

 In the following example, we'll increase the Udp header size from 8 bytes to 10 bytes.

-TODO do we need additional configs for that? a short packet version of each of the configs?
+**TODO** do we need additional configs for that? a short packet version of each of the configs?

-TODO do we want to use the ethernet and the wifi padding as well ?
+**TODO** do we want to use the ethernet and the wifi padding as well ?

 Before making the change, we drop the packet length from the fingerprints and run the tests: